cu-nil/chnotes/pages/author.md

 - As a rule of thumb, our first authors should take ownership especially at research stages of conceptualization, writing, and project administration --- ensuring timely progress to submission.
+- Discuss roles and attribution early.
+Update throughout.
+- Facilitate clear ownership of specific tasks.
-- The sequence of authors should be determined by their relative contributions to the manuscript.
+- The sequence of authors should be determined by their relative contribution to the project.
 - The last author will often act in the supervisory role, anchoring the project in favor of junior colleagues.
 - The lab's GitHub project template includes a CREDIT file that should be updated regularly.